 Much gentler than traditional liposuction, water-assisted liposuction is an innovative new liposuction technique that uses the power of water to gently flush unwanted fat away.
-If you are fewer than 25 pounds overweight and have stubborn fat ”pockets” that won’t budge with diet and exercise, you may be a good candidate for water-assisted liposuction.
+If you are fewer than 25 pounds overweight and have stubborn fat ”pockets” that won’t budge with diet and exercise, you may be a good candidate for water-assisted liposuction in Atlanta.

 Water-assisted liposuction uses a slightly pressurized stream of saline to dislodge fat and simultaneously remove the cells.
 Water-assisted liposuction injects tumescent fluid (saline and medicines including a local anesthetic) into the body part being treated.
 With the water-assisted liposuction technique, the removed fat cells may be ”harvested” and transferred to restore fullness to other areas of the body where extra fat is considered desirable.
 This is possible because the fat cells are not destroyed, as they are with other liposuction techniques.